-Every industry has its unique terminology, definitions and acronyms that those within the industry understand.
+Every industry has its unique terminology, definitions, and acronyms that only those within the industry truly understand.
 For those on the outside, however, following all those industry-specific acronyms can be a real challenge and a significant barrier to entry.

-The world of cryptocurrency is no exception, and you will encounter lots of mysterious terms and strange acronyms as you go down the learning curve (especially if you frequent Reddit!)
+The world of cryptocurrency and blockchain is no exception, and you will encounter lots of mysterious terms and strange acronyms as you go down the learning curve (especially if you frequent Reddit!)
 Here are some of the most commonly used terms in the cryptocurrency market, along with their everyday English translations.

 Let’s start with the most basic definition – cryptocurrency.
 The term cryptocurrency refers to a type of digital asset that is designed to be a medium of exchange.
 This kind of exchange medium uses cryptography to keep transactions secure.
 Cryptography is also used to control the creation of additional units of currency.